A local mum’s guide for a city break in Dublin with kids with all the tops things to do in Dublin with children

 Dublin is often used as a base to visit the rest of Ireland and the area just around the city is often overlooked in favour of the wilder west.
 Nonetheless, there are some great day trips you can take from here, particularly pleasant especially if with young children.
 Some ideas are Glendalough, Powerscourt waterfall, Avondale house, Howth, Greenan Maze, Ardgillan castle and the skerries mills, the Japanese gardens in Co Kildare and Lullymore heritage park.
 The photo on the beach is taken in Portmarnock (Dublin) which is one of the many sandy beaches near the city (make sure you wrap up in winter!).
 You can find additional ideas for fun family days out near Dublin here

 It is always difficult to wrap up a post about your current city, but after almost 2000 words I probably need to accept I will never feel I included all I wanted to include and trust I wrote enough to give you some ideas on what to do in Dubin fair city.
 If you do know Dublin and want to add something, I would love if you could let me know in the comments!

 Disclaimer: This post contains affiliate links.
 If you click on them and make a purchase, I will receive a small commission, at no extra cost to you.
-Igratefulfeul for your help and will use this small commission to keep bringing you content you love.
+I appreciate your help and use this small commission to cover the expenses necessary to run this blog.